aws-samples/amazon-s3-default-encryption-audit/README.md

 ```

 You also need to ensure that the SSE-KMS customer managed keys allow the IAM role or user access as well.
 Click [here](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-default.html#key-policy-default-allow-administrators) for more information about creating a KMS Key policy.

+If you have Amazon S3 buckets in opt-in AWS Regions, the IAM role or user must have credentials that are enabled for these AWS Regions.

 </p></details>